Digitalist-Open-Cloud/defectdojo-cli/README.md

 ## Fork

-This has been forked from <https://github.com/adiffpirate/defectdojo-cli>.
+This started as a fork of <https://github.com/adiffpirate/defectdojo-cli>.

 ## Installation